5. See whether pass-through entity status could help reduce your taxes

 With any plan, contributions you make for yourself and your employees may be tax-deductible.
 Small businesses may also get a tax credit to help defray the cost of starting certain retirement plans.
 For calendar year taxpayers, you generally have until the due date, including extensions, of the small business’s tax return to contribute funds to a retirement plan.
 But some types of plans must be established before the end of this year, or earlier during this year, to get the tax deduction.
 Ask your tax advisor.
 To learn how much you can contribute to your retirement plan, refer to our annual contribution limits guide.

-If you buy new or used equipment for your company and place it in service before December 31, 2022, you could be entitled to a federal income tax deduction for 2022.
+If you buy new or used equipment for your company and place it in service before December 31, 2023, you could be entitled to elect to expense the purchase and claim a federal income tax deduction for 2023.
 As the law currently stands, the benefit still exists for future years, adjusted for inflation.
-Because the deductions are intended for small businesses, they start to phase out at spending amounts starting at $2.7 million, ending at $3.78 million.
+The aggregate cost of property that a taxpayer elects to treat as an expense cannot exceed $1,160,000.
+Because the deduction is intended for small businesses, its starts to phase out at spending amounts starting at $2.89 million, ending at $4.05 million.
 When planning a purchase, consider your timing carefully, Navani advises.
 “If you’ve had a challenging year financially and envision better results in the year to come, you might consider holding off that purchase until the start of the year, giving yourself a potential deduction for next year, when your tax bill could be higher.”

 Now may also be a time to consider green improvements for your business.
 The federal Inflation Reduction Act, signed into law in August 2022, includes nearly $400 billion for clean energy tax credits and other provisions aimed at combating climate change.
 These include potentially thousands of dollars in tax credits for buying new or used electric or hybrid clean vehicles, installing residential energy property, and other steps.
 Restrictions apply, so check with your tax advisor on which credits might be available to you, Navani suggests.